-The design of SmartGraphs relies on multiple instructional techniques known to help students learn.
+The theory behind SmartGraphs relies on multiple instructional techniques known to help students learn.
+Therefore, there are several reasons to believe that SmartGraphs will help students understand graphs.
 As stated previously, SmartGraphs software provides students with multiple ways of looking at data or information.
-This can be through words, graphs, animations, or tables.
+This can be through words, graphs, or tables.
 When using sensors, the connection is also made through physical motion of an object in front of the sensor.
-Many prior studies have investigated how multiple representations can be useful for student learning (e.g. Ainsworth, 2008).

 Another important feature of SmartGraphs is the incorporation of scaffolding within lessons.
 The scaffolding includes targeted hints that can respond to specific student answers.
 The scaffolding effectively creates lessons customized to the needs of the students, because only students who need help see scaffolding on any given page.
 The scaffolding can be in the form of written hints, equations, or visual markers on the graph or table.
-De Jong (2006) found that this type of guided inquiry is effective in promoting student learning, specifically stating, "The most effective learning results are found with tools that structure the learning process."
+De Jong (2006) found that this type of guided inquiry is effective in promoting student learning, specifically stating, "The most effective learning results are found with tools that structure the learning process".
 Scaffolding specifically can be important when using technology.
 "Overall, the literature indicates that scaffolding is critical for students' ability to regulate their learning and can therefore enhance the learning of complex topics while using hypermedia" (Azvedo et al, 2004, p 348).

 Additionally, students are more likely to achieve solid understanding of a topic through practice and reinforcement.
-The concepts taught in the SmartGraphs activities can be presented in multiple ways throughout an activity.
+The concepts taught in the SmartGraphs activities may be presented in multiple ways throughout an activity.
 Also, by creating multiple activities designed with overlapping content, students will see the content more than once and be able to apply their previous knowledge.
 For example, our research relied on four activities related to the motion of objects and a fifth related to acceleration due to gravity.
-These lessons began with position-time graphs, using them to understand position, direction, and velocity.
+These lessons began with position-time graphs, and using them to understand position, direction, and velocity.
 From there, activities moved on to more difficult velocity-time graphs, matching them with position-time graphs.
 Lastly, activities related velocity to acceleration.